HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 - All texture will be Thumnail by default
 - Use double && before _InlineProperty to hide it if the texture is not given
 - If we want a HDR Color, just make the following Color HDR
-- If the inline property is a _BOOLEANKEYWORD, it will be enabled is the texture is assigned and disabled is the texture is not given
+- If the inline property is a _BOOLEANKEYWORD, it will be enabled if the texture is assigned and disabled is the texture is not given

 | Syntax                               | Drawer                                                                          |
 |:------------------------------------ |:------------------------------------------------------------------------------- |